leeton1412/myshrink/README.md

 ![Responsive screen grab of homepage](static/assets/responsive-screen-shot.png)

 A website built to help managers in Tesco bridge their skill gap with Shrink.
-The website will be powered by a Mongodb that contains the inputed shrink from the managers.
+Simplicity is the key The website will be powered by a Mongodb that contains the inputed shrink from the managers.

 ## Ease of use